 Early History of the Cromartey family

 This web page shows only a small excerpt of our Cromartey research.
-Another 263 words (19 lines of text) covering the years 1471, 1509, 1603, 1543, 1532 and 1534 are included under the topic Early Cromartey History in all our PDF Extended History products and printed products wherever possible.
+Another 108 words (8 lines of text) covering the years 1471, 1509, 1603, 1696, 1704, 1721, 1543, 1532, 1534, 1522 and 1532 are included under the topic Early Cromartey History in all our PDF Extended History products and printed products wherever possible.

 Cromartey Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Cromer, Crowmer, Croamer, Croemer, Croomer, Cromar, Cromere and many more.

 Early Notables of the Cromartey family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Cromartey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Cromartey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cromartey family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Cromartey or a variant listed above: Dennise Cromer settled in Virginia in 1705.